tock/libtock-rs/doc/Startup.md

 At this point, the user's `main` starts executing, and `libtock_runtime` is no longer in control.
 Note that unlike most Rust programs, `main` is expected to *not* return.
-Process binaries should use the `exit` system call to terminate when they are done executing (which may be done as the last statement of `main`).
+Process binaries can loop forever or use the `exit` system call to terminate when they are done executing (which may be done as the last statement of `main`).

 ## Appendix: Why `#![no_main]`?